TL;DR

 A key differentiator is slot alignment—how closely the RPC node tracks the current slot leader on the Solana cluster.
 Even a 1–2 slot delay (less than a second) can cause missed transaction confirmations, especially when submitting priority transactions like mints or swaps.
 Top providers like RPC Fast and Triton One have invested heavily in replication strategies and custom validators to maintain sub-slot-level freshness.
 Others rely on shared or archived nodes that fall behind during congestion, introducing invisible delays that compound under load.

 Another critical factor is latency under volume.
 While many providers advertise millisecond-level pings in idle conditions, true performance emerges during NFT launches, airdrops, or high-frequency trading bursts.
-Benchmarks show that dedicated infrastructure maintains <100ms average latency even under sustained RPS, while shared endpoints (especially free solana rpc options) can spike to several seconds or return 429 errors when limits are hit.
+The chart above tells the story: at p50, most providers look acceptable.
+At p99, the gap widens by 4x or more.
+Public RPC endpoints can spike to several seconds or return 429 errors when limits are hit.

 Connection handling and throughput limits also vary widely.
 Some providers silently rate-limit at 30–50 RPS per IP, while others scale horizontally across regional clusters.
 Advanced setups use load-aware routing and connection pooling to handle thousands of concurrent requests without degradation.